XzwHan/CARD/README.md

 * `training_image_samples`: plots during training
 * `testing_image_samples`: plots when evaluating the model

+## Checkpoints

+The checkpoints of all 10 UCI regression tasks and all image classification tasks have been uploaded to Google Drive, and can be accessed and downloaded [here](https://drive.google.com/drive/u/5/folders/1hWT3kW7KssDnfBMJVMedFC14JfELmczM).

 ## References

 If you find the code helpful for your research, please consider citing